 The national institute of health recommends a daily dosage of 2.4 micrograms Vitamin B12 per day for ages 14 years and older, 2.6 micrograms for pregnant females, and 2.8 micrograms for breastfeeding females.

 Since B12 is a water soluble vitamin, it doesn’t do you any harm if you go beyond that recommendation.
+As Dr. Michael Greger puts it: The worst that can happen is that you end up having expensive pee.

 There are 4 different types of B12: